apache/parquet-format/Encryption.md

 ## 3. Technical Approach
-Parquet files are comprised of separately serialized components: page headers, pages, column indexes, offset indexes, a footer.
+Parquet files are comprised of separately serialized components: pages, page headers, column indexes, offset indexes, a footer.
 Parquet encryption mechanism denotes them as “modules” and encrypts each module separately – making it possible to fetch and decrypt the footer, find the offset of required pages, fetch the pages and decrypt the data.
 In this document, the term “footer” always refers to the regular Parquet footer - the `FileMetaData` structure, and its nested fields (row groups / column chunks).

+File encryption is flexible - each column and the footer can be encrypted with the same key, with a different key, or not encrypted at all.

 The results of compression of column pages are encrypted before being written to the output stream.
 A new Thrift structure, with column crypto metadata, is added to column chunks of the encrypted columns.
 This metadata provides information about the column encryption keys.

-The results of Thrift serialization of metadata structures are encrypted, before being written to the output stream.
+The results of serialization of Thrift structures are encrypted, before being written to the output stream.

-File encryption is flexible - each column and the footer can be encrypted with the same key, with a different key, or not encrypted at all.

 The file footer can be either encrypted or left as a plaintext.
 In an encrypted footer mode, a new Thrift structure with file crypto metadata is added to the file.
 This metadata provides